Jackson Hill, Jersey City: Jackson Square

 Jackson Square, originally known as the Hub, is a shopping center just south of Martin Luther King Drive station of the Hudson Bergen Light Rail which has been the traditional border between Bergen-Lafayette and Greenville.
-It has since been renamed Jackson Square.
+After allegations of unethical and imprudent self-dealing managing the property forced the resignation of then JCRA director Bob Antonicello, it has since been renamed Jackson Square.
 It is the site of the Martin Luther King, Jr. Memorial.

-Over the years MLK Drive and some adjacent residential side streets deteriorated as a result of economic disinvestment.
+Over the years MLK Drive and some adjacent residential side streets deteriorated.
 Since 1975 the Municipal Council of Jersey City has adopted a number of resolutions and ordinances aimed at revitalizing sections of avenue.
 They include Jackson Avenue Renewal Plan (1975), original MLK Plan (1979), the Turnkey Redevelopment Plan (1980), and the Green Villa Plan (1983).
 The current MLK Redevelopment Plan was first adopted in 1993.

 MLK Drive is runs for 26 blocks south of Communipaw Avenue and the Hub has been the center piece of revitalisation efforts.

-Open in 2000, is one of city's most ambitious economic revitalization projects.
+Open in 2000, it is one of city's most ambitious economic revitalization projects.
 Primarily funded by the Jersey City Economic Development Corporation, a significant investment of public capital has been the catalyst for private investment in the area.
 The success of the project is questionable since rentals have been erratic.

-Other projects along the MLK corridor have included the Cunningham Branch of the Jersey City Free Public Library, named for former and only African-American Mayor of Jersey City, Glenn Dale Cunningham, and Jackson Greene, a new urbanism townhouse complex.
+Other projects along the MLK corridor have included the Cunningham Branch of the Jersey City Free Public Library, named for former African-American Mayor of Jersey City, Glenn Dale Cunningham, and Jackson Greene, a new urbanism townhouse complex.
 In 2014, a new postal facility at the Hub was designated in honour of Shirley Tolentino.

 The Hudson County Urban League is the 100th affiliate of the National Urban League operating from two locations in Hudson County, New Jersey.
 The building at 236 Martin Luther King Drive in Jackson Hill neighbourhood of Jersey City was listed on New Jersey Register of Historic Places designation (ID#2863) as the First Fidelity Bank on September 19, 1995.
 The headquarters, renovated in 2002, also houses the Jersey City office of Donald Milford Payne, Jr., the U.S. representative for since 2012.
 Nearby is Fishers Confections, opened in 1919, a city landmark.